-What Donald Trump means for legal weed in Washington state: We ask a pot pioneer
+What Trump means for legal weed here in Washington: We ask a pot pioneer

 The Seattle Times: Voters in Washington and Colorado approved legal weed at the same time, in the November 2012 election.
 What’s the different about the two states and weed?

 Baca: The biggest difference is implementation time and you guys taking five-plus months more and what it meant for rollout and coverage.
-(Colorado began legal sales in January 2014; Washington started in July.)
+(Colorado began legal sales in January 2014; Washington started in July 2014.)
 For those five-plus months there was only Colorado … Before you guys ever came on line, I was writing front-page stories and taping the documentary that turned out to be “Rolling Papers.”

 There’s a minor difference in shopping.
 Everything is prepackaged in Washington, while Colorado is still an open-jar experience (with customers selecting buds from big glass jars).
 It’s also worth noting on the cultivation side we allow six to 12 plants per household and we only have one county that allows outdoor cultivation.

 Q: Any predictions for Washington consumers?